vbehnam/Rejection_sampling/README.md

 The way I approached this was to draw a perimeter around g(x).
 We sample both the x and y-coordinates uniformly from within this perimeter.
 I keep those samples that are also within g(x).

-I then plot the histogram and the function g together in the png file crazy-sine-function-result. and we can see that the histogram mimicks the crazy sine function!
+I then plot the histogram and the function g together in the png file crazy-sine-function-result, and we can see that the histogram mimicks the crazy sine function!

 ## Exponential Function